Hard Sample Mining Enabled Supervised Contrastive Feature Learning for Wind Turbine Pitch System Fault Diagnosis: Proposed method

 \subsection{Overview}

 The structure of the proposed method is shown in Fig.\ref{overview}.
-The proposed method consists of five parts: data preprocessing, data augmentation, hard sample mining, supervised contrastive learning, and multi-layer perception.
+The proposed method consists of five parts: data preprocessing, data augmentation, hard sample mining, supervised contrastive learning, and multi-layer perceptron.

 \begin{enumerate} \item Data preprocessing